 On September 15, 2020, shareholders of the Company approved the exchange of the Subscription Receipts issued pursuant to the Private Placements.
 The Company raised net proceeds of Cdn\$41,793,494 (\$31,154,300).
 With these proceeds, the Company is in a position to aggressively pursue further exploration at Golden Summit.
 By December of 2020, a total of 18 holes were drilled.
-Assays have now been received for 15 of the holes completed in 2020.
-Assay results continue to be slow as a result of delay at both the preparatory facilities and assay laboratories.
+Assays have now been received for all the holes completed in 2020.